Having good gear makes bass fishing an enjoyable hobby.

 There are so many different types of lures, each with its own, specific purpose, so choosing can be a daunting task.

-So, to make your life easier, and to help every bass fisher, from the most experienced to the first timer, we’ve scoured the internet, done the research and wandered the fishing department at our local sporting goods store, and have found the best.
+So, to make your life easier, and to help every bass angler, from the most experienced to the first timer, we’ve scoured the internet, done the research and wandered the fishing department at our local sporting goods store, and have found the best.

 BICO BOX – BASS FISHING JIGS SET